Blog -

 This will open up a new window where you first need to authenticate yourself.
 Enter your site URL and the Consumer Key and Consumer Secret you created earlier.

 When done, click Yes, Continue to Gravity Forms.
-After that, that part of the connection should be visible as established on the right side and you can move on to the next step by clicking Continue.
+After that, that part of the connection should be visible and you can move on to the next step by clicking Continue.

-Trigger will open up a number of drop-down menus.
-The first one lets you choose the web form you want to use as the trigger, such as the one we created earlier.
+Under Configure, you will need to choose the web form you want to use as the trigger, such as the one we created earlier.

 The Use Admin Field Labels? section only matters if you added Admin Labels.
 If that’s not the case, set it to False.

 Once you have finished, click on Continue again.
-You are then asked to test the connection.
+You are then asked to Test the Trigger.

-Once that is done, it’s time to click Continue again.
+Once that is done and your accounts are connected, click Continue again.

-In the next step, you will choose the spreadsheet where you want to save the subscriber information that we created earlier.
-You do that with a number of consecutive drop-down menus.
+In the next step, you will need to select the spreadsheet where you want to save the subscriber information that we created earlier.

 When you select your worksheet, it should open up a few more fields that correspond to the column headings we created earlier in Excel.